h3ct0r/VerlabAccessSystemRPi/README.md

 - Use a RFID card and test it on the device.
 If all went OK you will see DEBUG information on the log.

-This installation is lousy based on [How to Rpi RFID](https://www.sunfounder.com/wiki/index.php?title=How_to_Use_an_RFID_RC522_on_Raspberry_Pi) and [Rpi services](http://blog.scphillips.com/posts/2013/07/getting-a-python-script-to-run-in-the-background-as-a-service-on-boot/)
+This installation was lousy based on [How to Rpi RFID](https://www.sunfounder.com/wiki/index.php?title=How_to_Use_an_RFID_RC522_on_Raspberry_Pi) and [Rpi services](http://blog.scphillips.com/posts/2013/07/getting-a-python-script-to-run-in-the-background-as-a-service-on-boot/).

 ### Todos
 ----

- - RFID robust search
+ - RFID robust search.
- - Face detection
+ - Face detection (?).
- - Web config interface
+ - Web config interface.
- - Write Tests
+ - Write moar tests.

 License
 ----